junkerfamily/blackjack/features.md

 - 5 Card Charlie rule (automatic win with 5 cards without busting)
 - Blackjack pays 3:2
 - Dealer must hit on 16 or less, stand on 17 or more
+- Dealer Hits Soft 17 option (configurable - dealer can hit on Ace-6)
 - Push (tie) returns bet
 - Ace value automatically adjusts (1 or 11)